Cost-Aware Learning: Cost-Aware GRPO

-\paragraph{Qwen3-8B Results.} Figure~\ref{fig:qwen3-8b-results} illustrates the accuracy of Qwen3-8B on the AIME benchmark up to peak accuracy.
-We observe that $p^*$ sampling achieves the baseline's exact peak accuracy using $51\%$ fewer tokens.
-Because the baseline's late-stage improvement is marginal, we also evaluate an asymmetric comparison: matching $p^*$ when it reaches $99\%$ of its peak accuracy.
+\textbf{Qwen3-8B Results.} Figure~\ref{fig:qwen3-8b-results} shows AIME accuracy. $p^*$ sampling achieves the baseline's peak accuracy using $51\%$ fewer tokens.
+Because the baseline's late-stage improvement is marginal, we also report an asymmetric comparison: matching $p^*$ when it reaches $99\%$ of its peak accuracy.
 Even under this relaxed threshold, $p^*$ requires $17\%$ fewer tokens than the baseline.
 This efficiency trend extends to the AMC benchmark (Figure~\ref{fig:qwen3-8b-amc}), where $p^*$ sampling reaches the baseline's maximum accuracy using $47\%$ fewer tokens.

-We also implement $p^*_\text{smooth}(\alpha=0.01)$ and $p^*_\text{smooth}(\alpha=0.05)$ sampling for the 8B model, as reported in Figure~\ref{fig:qwen3-8b-aime-all}.
-While the smoothed variants improve upon the baseline in terms of token efficiency as well, neither performs as well as $p^*$ sampling.
-We believe this may be due to the high fidelity of $\abs{A_i}$ as a proxy for $G_i$ in this setting, as shown in Figure~\ref{fig:subopt_main}.
+We also explored smoothed variants (Figure~\ref{fig:qwen3-8b-aime-all}).
+These improve upon the baseline, but $p^*$ performs best, possibly due to the high fidelity of $\abs{A_i}$ as a proxy (Figure~\ref{fig:subopt_main}).